What is CSIA Certification?

 - There is substantial preparation documentation in the Best Practices and Certification – Members Only library

-- Review and understand the criteria from the CSIA Best Practices and Benchmarks manual
+- Review and understand the criteria in the CSIA Best Practices and Benchmarks manual

-- Verify that their internal processes and procedures are documented and meet the intention of the criteria
+- Verify that their internal processes and procedures are documented and meet the criteria

 - Prepare for the audit by having evidence of the implementation of the best practices criteria readily available

-- CSIA offers an optional Best Practices workshop and an online discussion group for members who are preparing for the audit
+- CSIA offers an optional in-person Best Practices workshop in conjunction with the CSIA conference.

 Schedule the audit: Several months before the intended audit date complete a Certification Application